Special Weather Statement issued for Cheatham, Davidson by NWS - NewsBreak

 Special Weather Statement issued for Cheatham, Davidson by NWS

-Effective: 2021-08-18 14:33:00 CDT Expires: 2021-08-18 16:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Torrential rainfall is also occurring with these storms and may lead to localized flooding.
+Effective: 2021-08-21 14:32:00 CDT Expires: 2021-08-21 19:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Torrential rainfall is also occurring with this storm and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Frequent cloud to ground lightning is occurring with these storms.
+Frequent cloud to ground lightning is occurring with this storm.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.
-Target Area: Cheatham; Davidson Strong thunderstorms will impact portions of northwestern Davidson and east central Cheatham Counties through 415 PM CDT At 340 PM CDT, Doppler radar was tracking strong thunderstorms along a line extending from near Ashland City to near Joelton.
-Movement was north at 15 mph.
+Target Area: Cheatham; Davidson A strong thunderstorm will impact portions of southwestern Davidson, southern Dickson, northwestern Maury, northwestern Williamson, south central Cheatham and northeastern Hickman Counties through 700 PM CDT At 616 PM CDT, Doppler radar was tracking a strong thunderstorm over Burns, or near Dickson, moving southeast at 30 mph.
 HAZARD...Winds in excess of 40 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Ashland City, Joelton, Whites Creek and Beaman Park.
-This includes Interstate 24 between mile markers 31 and 44.
+Locations impacted include Dickson, White Bluff, Kingston Springs, Pegram, Burns, Bellevue, Fairview, Charlotte, Bon Aqua, Primm Springs, Lyles, Natchez Trace At Highway 96 and Santa Fe.
+This includes the following highways Interstate 40 between mile markers 161 and 201.
+Interstate 840 between mile markers 1 and 19.
 MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPHalerts.weather.gov

 Comments / 0